swholm19/full-stack-tffm-project-client/README.md

 it in the UI.

 The next part was the biggest and most complicated.
-I started on the player section, where the mangager could CRUD players and assign them to roster spots.
+I started on the player section, where the manager could CRUD players and assign them to roster spots.
-There was a lot of logic to make sure only certain players can go to certain roster spots and if someone is alreay assign they cannot be reassigned.
+There was a lot of logic to make sure only certain players can go to certain roster spots and if someone is alreay assigned they cannot be reassigned.
 In this section i used a combination of HandleBars and jQuery to manipulate the UI to present to user the feedback on there actions.